 While in Amsterdam, my friend and I played a game called “Who Would You Call From Oberlin to Help You Out if You Got In Trouble/Arrested?”
 We were at a loss to realize that there were only a few people (for her: two, for me: one) that we felt that we could rely on, and even then it would probably come with lots of conditions/backtalk/eye-rolling/patronizing behavior/etc.

 I was and was not raised to be independent.
 My family attempted to be a strong family unit, but the nature of my growing up, especially when I started realizing that I was gay, meant that I did a lot of things for myself and tried to make my own path.
 After going to college, I found myself in a weird position in which I was more or less expected to be the type of independent young adult I had been for years, and if I needed help, I would ask for it.
 But I was shocked to find that so many of my peers and faculty had no idea how to support me or each other.
 A few of my friends theorized about why that was the case.
-Maybe it was because it was such a high-stress, elite environment, and people were just incapable of giving actual support.
+Maybe it was because it was such a high stress environment, and people were just incapable of giving actual support.
 Maybe it was because no one ever taught them how to be supportive when they were younger, and so they were all figuring it out together at the same time.

 I don’t think it really matters anymore.
-What matters is that one of the times I actually felt the most supported at the school was when I went to a crisis walk-in at the Counseling Center and had to tell everyone that I was diagnosed with depression and needed accommodations.
+What matters is that one of the times I actually felt the most supported at the school was when I went to a crisis walk-in at the Counseling Center and later had to tell everyone that I was diagnosed with depression and needed accommodations.
 All of a sudden, everyone was checking in and making sure I was still alive.
 A lot of the attempts were clunky and awkward, but I appreciated it.
 But deep down I was upset.
-My crisis walk-in was near the end of my Junior year of college.
+My crisis walk-in was near the end of my junior year of college.
 Where was everyone beforehand?
 My story is not unique, and that’s the sad part.

 I thought deeply about that, because the people in my life who are not seen as capable/competent tend to be handled with kiddie gloves, as if they’re not really adults.
 These are my peers who call their moms in the bathroom while taking a shit and yelling at them about how they don’t know how to do their taxes.
 Let that visual sink in…

 My best friend’s mom has helped me with more shit at Oberlin within a one-month period than most people at the college have in three years.
 Part of me is saddened by that fact.
 But I remember an older white woman I met at an Oberlin networking event who was a piano student in the Conservatory but she realized that her teacher before Oberlin was much better than her teachers at Oberlin. so she went back to her old teacher after she graduated.
-When she told me that, I laughed inside because I thought to myself “Haha, Oberlin tries to play everybody and some people are not falling for it.”
+When she told me that, I thought to myself “Haha, Oberlin tries to play everybody and some people are not falling for it.”
 So maybe I have a bright future ahead of me after I leave.

 I feel guilty when I write negative things about Oberlin sometimes.
 Then I get paranoid and feel like if I can’t shit on my college for being shitty then I’m a part of a cult or something, so I get over it.
 I have no warm feelings for being at a place that exacerbated my mental illness.
 Where people have done all sorts of crazy shit to me because “they didn’t know better,” or “they were stressed, and not everyone can be their best.”
 Sounds like rationalizing abusive behavior, and that freaks me out.